40637323/DevOps_Gp5/use cases/use_case_description_for_report_28.md

 ### Success End Condition
 The analyst will generate a report for the population of a region as the organization’s request.
 ### Failed End Condition
-The generated the population of a region as an empty list.
+The generated the population of a region as an error message.
 ### Primary Actor
 Analyst
 ### Trigger